prateekmr/node-connection-drop/README.md

 On the machine running server.js I used perfmon to capture the system reported TCPv4\Connections Established and Working Set of node.exe process

-Node 0.8 graphs look as expected.
-The client disconnects do not show up in Connections Established counter because the counter also shows those TCP counters that are in CLOSE_WAIT state and new connections are started quickly.
+Node 0.8 graphs look as expected as 4 runs of clients started one after the another load up the server to 8k connections with each connection disconnecting.
+Each connection also disconnects after 3 minutes but it does not reflect in Connections Established counter because the counter also shows those TCP counters that are in CLOSE_WAIT state and new connections are started quickly by client.js.

 ![node0.8](https://raw.githubusercontent.com/prateekmr/node-connection-drop/master/report/Node0.8_Connections.jpg)